wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 This plugin is fully compatible with the [Currency Switcher](dev.pathtoenlightenment.net/shop/currency-switcher-woocommerce/).
 If you are using the Currency Switcher, and you find out that the Skrill gateway is not appearing on the checkout page, please go to ```WooCommerce > Currency Switcher Options > Payment Gateways``` and make sure that **Skrill** is listed amongst the **Enabled Gateways**.

 == Changelog ==

+= 1.0.8.140416 =
+* Removed code that created an unused entry in WooCommerce menu.

 = 1.0.7.140324 =
 * Updated base classes.